hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/development-lifecycle.md

 ### Creating a PR

 After you finalise your edits and have commited them all to your fork you can create a PR back to the documentation repo.
 Once again the same rules apply as commit messages, try to make them specific.
-After submitting your PR it will be reviewed and if accepted by one of our admins it will be merged into the live docs.
+After submitting your PR it will be reviewed and if accepted by one of our admins it will be merged.

 ## Done

-Your changes will now be live here on the documentation!
-You can check them out by navigating to the page you modified.
+Documentation publishing depends on which branch your changes land in:

+- Changes merged to `main` update the `latest` docs.
+- Upcoming release work happens in `release-x.x` branches and is published as `beta`.
+- Temporary testing work can be published to `nightly` when needed.

 ### Lifecycle